ja11sop/cuppa/README.md

 ### Construct Command-line Options

 ```
+  --show-conf                 Show the current values in the configuration
+                                file if one exists
+  --save-conf                 Save the current command-line a configuration
+                                file
+  --update-conf               Update the configuration file with the current
+                                command-line
+  --remove-settings=REMOVE_SETTINGS
+                              Remove the listed settings from the
+                                configuration file
+  --clear-conf                Clear the configuration file
   --raw-output                Disable output processing like colourisation of
                                 output
   --standard-output           Perform standard output processing but not